plavin/morton/README.md

 Due to the above restriction, the largest number of bits needed to store an index is 32.
 Thus the list returned from `z_order_*` has type `uint32_t*`.

+## Future Improvements
+If you know how to parallelize the loops in `z_order_2d` and `z_order_3d` please let me know!
+The if statement that checks if a point lies outside the domain currently makes the loop sequential.